Brighton & Hove Albion W.F.C.: History

-Albion's first season in the Barclays FA Women's Super League saw them finish ninth in what was then an 11 team league, finishing 19 points clear of relegated Yeovil Town.
+Albion's first season in the Women's Super League saw them finish ninth in what was then an 11 team league, finishing 19 points clear of relegated Yeovil Town.
 Hope Powell's team secured four wins from their 20 league matches, while Ellie Brazil finished as top scorer with four goals.
-Their first WSL win came in a 2-1 home win over Yeovil Town, with Jodie Brett and Victoria Williams getting on the scoresheet.

-The 2019/20 season was curtailed with four games left to play due to the outbreak of the Covid-19, with Albion again finishing in ninth place in the WSL.
+Their first WSL win came in a 2–1 home win over Yeovil Town, with Jodie Brett and Victoria Williams getting on the scoresheet.The 2019/20 season was curtailed with four games left to play due to the outbreak of the COVID-19 pandemic, with Albion again finishing in ninth place in the WSL.
 Aileen Whelan finished as top scorer that campaign with five league goals, while Albion drew in their second league game of the season against Chelsea - just one of three sides who took a point off the eventual champions.

 Powell would lead her side to their highest placed finish in the WSL in the 2020/21 season, finishing in sixth place.
-An opening day victory against Birmingham City marked one of just two victories Albion enjoyed in the league until February, before going on an incredible run that saw them win six of their last nine matches.
-That rich vein of form included a 2-1 victory over Chelsea, that ended the Blues' run of 33 matches unbeaten in league football.
+An opening day victory against Birmingham City marked one of just two victories Albion enjoyed in the league until February, before going on run that saw them win six of their last nine matches.
+That included a 2–1 victory over Chelsea, that ended their run of 33 matches unbeaten in league football.
 Summer signing Inessa Kaagman finished as top scorer with nine goals in all competitions, as they also recorded notable victories over Tottenham Hotspur and Manchester United.